 Here’s a little more explanation about the oats FODMAP serving sizes for different oat products:

-- Oat Groats (Uncooked): The low FODMAP serving size for oat groats is 60 grams (1/2 cup), while a moderate FODMAP portion is 240 grams (1 cup) due to GOS content.
+• Oat Groats (Uncooked): The low FODMAP serving size for oat groats is 100 grams (1/2 cup), while a moderate FODMAP portion is 230 grams (1 cup) due to the GOS content.

-- Quick Oats (Uncooked): For quick oats, a low FODMAP serving is 23 grams (about 1/4 cup), but they become moderate FODMAP at 47 grams (1/2 cup) due to GOS and fructans.
+• Quick Oats (Uncooked): For quick oats, a low FODMAP serving is 23 grams (about 1/4 cup), but they become moderate FODMAP at 47 grams (1/2 cup) due to the GOS and fructan content.

 Take a look at my blog: The Best Low FODMAP Milk Alternatives which answers the question ‘Is oat milk low FODMAP?’ in more detail.